-Chicken chili dynamite is a spicy snack almost similar to a lumpia but is made with green chilies stuffed with meat and cheese, wrapped in spring roll wrappers and then fried until crispy and crunchy.
+Chicken chili dynamite is a spicy snack popular in Philippines, made by crispy frying a spring roll wrapp made by stuffing green chilies with chicken meat and cheese.
 It is widely known as one of the best pulutans, especially when partnered with an ice-cold beer.
 This finger food can also be enjoyed as an appetizer, snack or even an ulam.
 Expect to consume a lot of rice since it’s spice time!

 CHICKEN CHILI DYNAMITE